Dagobert II: Martyr cult

-The Life of Wilfrid is the only source to record Dagobert's assassination, but some corroboration comes from the fact that he was being revered as a martyr in the Ardennes region before the end of the ninth century.
+The Life of Wilfrid is the only source to record Dagobert's assassination, but some corroboration comes from the fact that he was revered as a martyr in the Ardennes region before the end of the ninth century.

 There are conflicting claims about where Dagobert was buried.
 According to the Life of Bishop Audoin of Rouen, written in the early eighth century, Dagobert was buried in the church of Saint Peter in Rouen alongside his predecessor, Childeric II, and Childeric's queen, Bilichild, and infant son, also named Dagobert.
 This source refers to the "Dagobert whom Grimoald tonsured" without mentioning his exile, return or reign.

 The Life of Dagobert, on the other hand, says that Dagobert was buried at Stenay in the church dedicated to Saint Remigius.
 This is not implausible, since Stenay was in the centre of Austrasia.
 The source, however, dates to the 890s and confuses Dagobert II and Dagobert III (711–715), who died of illness.

-In 872, the cult of Dagobert was brought to life (or revived) by Charles the Bald, king of West Francia (840–877), who had his relics translated to a specially built basilica in Stenay staffed with its own canons.
+On 10 September 872, the cult of Dagobert was brought to life (or revived) by Charles the Bald, king of West Francia (840–877), who had his relics translated to a specially built basilica in Stenay staffed with its own canons.
 The timing seems to indicate that Charles was trying to establish himself in that part of Lotharingia that he had only acquired in 870 by the Treaty of Meerssen.
 The translation of the relics is mentioned in the Life of Dagobert and in a charter preserved in the cartulary of the Abbey of Gorze, which provides the date.

 The endowment of the Basilica of Saint Dagobert is known from a charter of 1124, also in the cartulary of Gorze.
 The endowment had passed at some point to Beatrice, wife of Godfrey III, Duke of Lower Lorraine, who in 1069 left it to the abbey of Gorze.
 The canons having grown lax, the monks turned it into a Benedictine priory.